ferrarimarco/home-lab/docs/installation/production/README.md

 To initialize the home lab, you need a _controller_, a machine that runs the initialization process.

-The controller, you need the following software tools:
+On the controller, you need the following software tools:

 - [Git](https://git-scm.com/).
 Tested with Git version >= `2.25.0`.
 - An OCI container runtime, such as Docker.
 Tested with Docker version >= `20.10`.